Research and Creative Activity Council

 Dr. Golla has been at WKU for almost 11 years and served as the Director of the Master of Science Program in EOHS prior to his current role.
 Dr. Golla has been active in community based participatory research focusing on exposure assessment of pesticides in farm populations, water toxins and birth effects in Kentucky, and hazardous materials and risk assessment.
 His current research pursuits are in the assessment of endotoxin exposures among farm workers in the equine industry.

-Dr. Robert D. Hatfield serves as Associate Dean of Graduate Programs in the Gordon Ford College of Business.
+Dr. Robert D. Hatfield serves as the MBA Program Director and Professor of Management in the Gordon Ford College of Business.

 Dr. Hatfield holds both a Ph.D. in Management from the Kelley School of Business (Indiana University) and a Juris Doctor from the Brandeis School of Law (University of Louisville).
 He has coauthored 7 textbooks including HRM: Strategies for Managing a Diverse and Global Workforce.
 He has published dozens of research articles and has spoken at over 60 conferences and meetings.
 He has won awards in both his academic and corporate lives including: “Best Teacher” awards at three universities, (National award) “Outstanding Educator for Innovative and Creative Teaching,” Lessenberry Endowed Professorship in Business Education, “Vitale Award for Initiative, Innovation, & Leadership,” and Business Communication award from the International Association of Business Communicators.
 Dr. Hatfield has consulted with dozens of organizations to help their employees develop leadership, communication, and collegiality skills.